fishjam-dev/book/src/rtsp/stream_decoding.md

 P  2  3  4  5  7  8  P  6  9  P  10
 0  1  2  3  4  5  6  7  8  9  10 11    - new sequence numbers
 ```
+The issue is obvious, the packet with original sequence number 6 is now *after* the packet with original sequence number 7.
-The issue is obvious, we can't number the packets sequentially in the order we receive them.
+This means we can't simply number the packets sequentially in the order we receive them.

 OK, then suppose `new = old + offset`, where `offset` - amount of packets injected by us up to that point.
 In sequence: